desecho/movies/README.rst

 ----------------------------
 `GitHub Actions`_  are used for CI/CD.

-Tests are automatically run on pull requests and in dev branches.
+Tests are automatically run on pull requests and in master or dev branches.

 Deployment is automatically done in master branch.